microbus-io/fabric/docs/dogma/eee.md

 # Elevated Engineering Experience

 The ultimate goal of building an application is delivering value to the customer.
-The faster the engineering team can move, the greater than value.
+The faster the engineering team can move, the greater that value.
 As such, `Microbus` aims first and foremost to elevate the engineering experience.
-It introduces RAD tools that take care of much of the mundane boilerplate work, freeing engineers to focus on the higher-level concepts and the business value.

 `(Customer Value) = (Engineering Quality) x (Engineering Velocity)`